 This period of time can go up to age 90 or even all the way up to age 121 if you choose.
 But your policy will remain in effect so long as you pay the premium.
 Simple, right?

 You may have heard of “Level Term” life insurance, in which the premium stays level for a certain period of time.

-While this sounds almost like it could be a synonym for Guaranteed Universal life, the two are actually entirely different kinds of policies.
+This sounds almost like it could be a synonym for Guaranteed Universal life.
+But the two are actually entirely different kinds of policies.

 With Guaranteed Universal Life, you are able to have access to the cash value in your coverage account should you need it (though this should not be your retirement savings plan).
-With Level Term, you as the policyholder there is no cash value.
+With Level Term, there is no cash value.

-You can see differences in pricing by using the quote tool on this page and put in “to age 121 level (no lapse u/l) and then compare that to a term policy.
+You can see differences in pricing by using the quote tool on this page.
+Put in “to age 121 level (no lapse u/l) and then compare that to a term policy.

 Benefits Of Guaranteed Universal Life

 There are a variety of benefits to this kind of life insurance, but here are the main ones you should know about:

 - It Lasts Forever— Policies go up to age 121.
 Which let’s face it, the vast majority of people will never see.

 - It’s Cheaper than Whole Life— Whole life insurance also lasts a lifetime.
 But it is a lot pricier since it is intended to build up more cash value than Guaranteed Universal Life.
 With Guaranteed Universal Life you have a permanent policy at a cheaper cost.